Tishka17/sulguk/README.md

 ### Problem:

-Let's iamgine we have HTML like this:
+Let's imagine we have HTML like this:

 ```html
 <b>This is a demo of <a href="https://github.com/tishka17/sulguk">Sulguk</a></b>